Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/README.md

 Non-shearing stretch is built into many features of the Latios Framework, and Kinemation takes full advantage of it to deliver the juiciest of animations.

+### Mecanim Layer to Get Started

+Kinemation has a Mecanim Animator Controller runtime so that you can continue using the tools you know.
+The runtime supports all parameter types, all blend tree types, transitions, interrupts, root motion, and more.
+The `MecanimAspect` provides the API for interacting with the controller at runtime.

 ### Lots of Features

 While the above features might be the most impactful, Kinemation has plenty more